RoseRahimi/RoseRahimi/README.md

 Hi there 👋

 I am Fatima Rahimi, I go by Rose.
-I am junior computer Science student at Bard college.
+I am a senior computer Science student at Bard college.
-My passion for computer science isn’t limited to just one area.
-I enjoy exploring a wide range of topics, from statistical simulations and network security to penetration testing and hardware systems.
-Whether I’m building a simulation from scratch, analyzing system vulnerabilities, or understanding how components interact at the hardware level, I’m drawn to the challenge of solving complex, real world problems through code and experimentation.

-- 🔭 Currently collaborating in developing the game logic and UI for Wordle and spelling bee using JAVA.
-- 🌱 Currently learning Algorithms, Assembly, and red teaming techniques.
-- 💬 Ask me about data analysis, scripting, or how I learned Python for making my own statistical toolbox
-- 📫 How to reach me: fatimarahimi502@gmail.com
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm a competitive swimmer and find my best ideas during long pool laps.
+I’m interested in how quantitative research and technology can come together to solve real world problems.
+I like working at different levels, thinking about how a model behaves at the portfolio level, and also digging into the details of how it’s implemented to make sure it’s accurate and robust.

+Outside of academics, I’m a student-athlete and competitive swimmer.
+Training has taught me discipline, focus, and how to push through setbacks, qualities I carry into my technical and research work.
+Some of my best ideas come during long laps in the pool or quiet moments outdoors with a notebook and tea.

+I enjoy learning, collaborating, and helping others get unstuck.